brentgroves/status/2024/week13.md

 ## Report System App Chain

 Consists of the following small apps which are each dedicated to one purpose.
 These apps are running in Kubernetes and relying on open source software which is also running in a kubernetes cluster.
 This system accepts report requests from both a stand-alone web app and a Microsoft teams app.
+These apps either act identipendantly in isolation which is the case with rs_credential, or accept direction from an MQTT publish/subscribe model topic server, or are REST or Graph API driven.
+The web apps are monitored and secured by our Kong app server with certificates created by our PKI.

 - rs_teams: teams app which collect customer report requests and gives status
 - rs_requestor: web app which collects customer report requests and gives status